harrrshall/LLAMA_-from_scratch/README.md

 ## Tokenization

 The input text is read from the 'input.txt' file, and a vocabulary is created based on unique characters in the text.
 Tokenization is performed by encoding characters into numerical indices using dictionaries (`itos` and `stoi`).

-## Llama Model Implementation
-This code implements a scaled-down version of the Llama model architecture described in the paper "Llama: Efficient Sparse and Context-Aware Models" (https://arxiv.org/abs/2102.05055).
-It trains on the TinyShakespeare dataset of all of Shakespeare's works tokenized at the character level.

 The key classes and functions are: